A distance exponent for Liouville quantum gravity: Proofs of some technical results

-A similar, but more precise, estimate than Lemma~\ref{prop-quantum-mass-upper} is proven for the quantum sphere in~\cite[Lemma 3.10]{dkrv-lqg-sphere} (the measure studied in~\cite{dkrv-lqg-sphere} is proven to be equivalent to the $\gamma$-LQG measure associated with quantum sphere in~\cite{ahs-sphere}).
+A similar, but stronger, estimate than Lemma~\ref{prop-quantum-mass-upper} is proven for the quantum sphere in~\cite[Lemma 3.10]{dkrv-lqg-sphere} (the measure studied in~\cite{dkrv-lqg-sphere} is proven to be equivalent to the $\gamma$-LQG measure associated with quantum sphere in~\cite{ahs-sphere}).
 Rather than trying to deduce Lemma~\ref{prop-quantum-mass-upper} from this estimate, we give a direct proof.